bamj001/ClipBoredApp/README.md

 # ClipBoredApp

-ClipBored is an Android application that was designed to give users the ability to watch YouTube (r) videos in categories of their preference.
+ClipBored is an Android application that was designed to give users the ability to watch YouTube © videos in categories of their preference.

 This application was designed in 2013 and built for Android 4.2 JellyBean (Target SDK = 17).